vitorlofonseca/nyte/README.md

 ### Next Goals
   - To complete master screen, to items and stories management.
+  - To make a screen to management of story adversities (enemies, problems, etc)
   - To make some alterations in game working